-There are lots of ways to enjoy corn chowder, but my favorite is sweet, savory and creamy made with fresh sweet corn and bac'n.
+There are lots of ways to enjoy corn chowder, but my favorite is sweet, savory and creamy made with fresh sweet corn and bac'n. **no milk required.
 Although fresh corn is best, frozen corn is equally delicious.
-If using fresh corn, I suggest milking the cobs with the back of a knife to add extra flavor, then pop the cobs into the soup while simmering.
-Yum.

 1 yellow onion, diced

 2-3 carrots, peeled & chopped